kono10/mykubernetes/README.md

 ```
 Scale up the number of pods
 * change the replicas line in the *deployments.yml file
+* these replicas are all managed by the designated deployment
 ```
 ❯ kubectl apply -f django-app-deployment.yml
 deployment.apps/django-deployment configured